d4n3sh/thedaneshproject/content/posts/2008-08-15-updated-my-rss-feed.md

 I'll post about why ItÃ‚Â  changed in my next post.

-Sorry for the inconvinence caused guys&#8230;..
+Sorry for the inconvinence caused guys.....

 Sorry!!
 Left out my email subscription.
 [Subscribe by mail][2].